segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 Use [Identify](/docs/sources/website/analytics.js/#identify) to track user specific attributes.
 This is equal to [tracking user attributes](https://docs.moengage.com/docs/tracking-web-user-attributes) on MoEngage.
 MoEngage supports traits supported by Segment as well as custom traits.

 ### Track
-Use [track](/docs/sources/website/analytics.js/#track) to track events and user behaviour in your app.
+Use [track](/docs/sources/website/analytics.js/#track) to track events and user behavior in your app.
 This will send the event to MoEngage with the associated properties.
 Tracking events is essential and will help you create segments for engaging users.

 ### Reset
 If your website supports the ability for a user to logout and login with a new identity, then you’ll need to call [reset](/docs/sources/website/analytics.js/#reset-logout) method in `analytics.js`.